mattmcfad/FE-Dev-Interviews/README.md

 * Review your projects' code.
 * Review your resume
 	* Anything listed on your resume is fair game.
 If you listed SQL as a skill then be prepared to answer questions about SQL.
 Only attribute skills you are confident in.
-* Read the Job posting.
+* Read the job posting.
 	* If they list "nice to haves" technologies that you've never heard of, then spend some time learning what they are.
 	* Brush up on skills that they're looking for that you may not have used in awhile
 		* If they're looking for someone for AngularJS project, maybe spend a few nights building an with it.